 What is your fear of driving over bridges anyway?
 Isn’t the bridge going to collapse?
 All you need to do is look straight ahead and follow a straight line behind the other cars in front of you.
 If you do this, you won’t hit the sides or crash into the separator.
 Practice the reprogramming technique, and you’ll be fine.

-Take it step by step.
+Take it to step by step.
 It’s a wise thing to do, especially if your fear of driving tends towards phobia.
-If you have a fear of driving over bridges, first drive over tiny ones.
+If you fear driving over bridges, first drive over tiny ones.

-Then drive over those that are about the length of 1-2 blocks and more.
-Finally, proclaim your victory over the fear of driving over bridges by driving over really long bridges spanning the water.
-If you have a fear of driving on freeways, take the first exit after ramping up.
+Then drive over those about the length of 1-2 blocks or more.
+Finally, proclaim victory over the fear of driving over bridges by driving over long bridges spanning the water.
+If you fear driving on freeways, take the first exit after ramping up.

 You can find more of such techniques in the Driving Fear Program.
 Hundreds of people like you have overcome their fear of driving with this program.

-The author himself has gone on from being a timid driver to an adventurous one, and he wants to share his tips with you.
+The author has gone on from being a timid driver to an adventurous one and wants to share his tips with you.